anuragsinghbhandari/Automation_email/Readme.md

    ```bash
    npm run dev
    ```
-   Frontend will run at localhost:5173
+   Frontend will run at automation-email.vercel.app
 ## Usage
-- Access the application `http://localhost:5173` in browser for the frontend.
+- Access the application `http://automation-email.vercel.app` in browser for the frontend.
 - Follow the prompts to log in and start using the automation features.

 ### Authentication